 Before joining the staff at Durham, Boal coached at the Olton & West Warwick's Hockey Club for four years.
 He was involved in all aspects of the management of the women's first and second teams, including daily planning and conducting of practice, and physical training.
 He coached the women's first team in the prominent English National Premier League at the age of 20, making Boal the youngest ever to coach a women's team in the League.

 While at Olton & West Warwick's, Boal also coached players with national and international representative honors, including two 2008 Olympians for Great Britain.
 He developed three representatives for the Junior World Cup and two under-18 Internationals.

 Boal graduated with honors from the University of Birmingham in the United Kingdom in June of 2009.
 He earned his bachelor's degree in sports management and was an ambassador for the university.
 Boal made four British University Finals Appearances as a player and coach and was part of their 2006-07 National League winning side.

-Meghan Beamesderfer is in her third year as an assistant coach at Iowa in 2014.
+Roz Ellis is in her second year as assistant coach at the University of Iowa.